Chapter 2

 However, he did like the uniform of The Life Boys.

 He noticed the way the sleeve went down to a cuff, neatly fitting close to the hand.
-It looked so grown up and fashionable, and there was also a sailors' hat and when he got home he told his parents that he would like to join The Life Boys.
+So grown up and fashionable, and there was also a sailors' hat and when he got home he told his parents that he wanted to join.

-The boy had told where he could join and off he went to where their meetings were held and arranged to meet the boy at the hall of the local Methodist Church, which is where they gathered.
+The boy had told where he could join and off he went to where their meetings were held and arranged to meet the boy there which was at the local Methodist Church on the corner of Lime Grove and Moseley Road.

 Finbar was a little late getting there, so the boy had already gone in.
 He heard them inside and knocked the door.